 A Word of Caution on Bootcamps

 Bootcamps are a fashionable way to learn coding skills.
 However, they can be expensive.
-Also, whenever we speak to hiring managers after interviewing job applicants who have attended bootcamps, we repeatedly hear the same criticism.
+Also, whenever we speak to hiring managers after interviewing job applicants who have attended bootcamps, we repeatedly hear the same criticism – bootcamps don’t work!

+That’s not strictly true, in fact, bootcamps do help many people land their first job in tech.
 Bootcamps give students a fantastic start in the best computer languages to learn right now, along with some valuable, practical skills.
-But they often give students the illusion that they can walk straight out of a bootcamp and into a job.
+However, they often give students the illusion that they can walk straight out of a bootcamp and into a job.
 Sadly, this is not the case.